Egan-ombaka/egan.com/README.md

 # Egan Ombaka Portfolio

-This is the portfolio website of Egan Ombaka, a Full-Stack Software Engineer and Entrepreneur.
-The website showcases Egan's skills, work experience, and contributions to various projects.
+This is my portfolio website, as Full-Stack Software Engineer and Entrepreneur.
+The website showcases my skills, work experience, and contributions to various projects.

 ## Table of Contents